Supervised Detection of Strongly-Labelled Whale Calls

 Antarctic blue (Balaenoptera musculus intermedia) and fin (Balaenoptera physalus quoyi) whales were nearly wiped out during industrial whaling.
 For the past twenty-five years, long-term passive acoustic monitoring has provided one of the few cost-effective means of studying them on their remote feeding grounds at high latitudes around the Antarctic continent.

-Long term acoustic monitoring efforts have been conducted by several nations in the Antarctic, and in recent years this work has been coordinated internationally via the Acoustic Trends Working Group of the Southern Ocean Research Partnership of the International Whaling Commission (IWC-SORP).
-Some of the overarching goals of the Acoustic Trends Project include “using acoustics to examine trends in Antarctic blue and fin whale population growth, abundance, distribution, seasonal movements, and behaviour” [1].
+Long term acoustic monitoring efforts have been conducted by several nations in the Antarctic, and in recent years this work has been coordinated internationally via the Acoustic Trends Working Group within the Southern Ocean Research Partnership of the International Whaling Commission (IWC-SORP).
+Some of the overarching goals of the Acoustic Trends Project include “using acoustics to examine trends in Antarctic blue and fin whale population growth, abundance, distribution, seasonal movements, and behaviour” [1], implementing ecological metrics on the presence of calls per time-period (ranging from minutes to months), and more recently on the number of calls per time-period [2].

 In 2020, the Acoustic Trends Project released publicly one of the largest annotated datasets for marine bioacoustics, the so-called AcousticTrends_BlueFinLibrary (ATBFL) [3].
 Release of this annotated library was intended to help standardise analysis and compare the performance of different detectors across the range of locations, years, and instruments used to monitor these species.
 It has already been exploited in several benchmarking research papers [3][4][5].